 Males have 2.4 times the risk compared with females.
 The left hip is affected more commonly than the right.

 In patients, younger than 10 years, Slipped femoral capital epiphysis is associated with endocrine disorders.
 Bilaterality is more common in these younger patients.

 - Certain races

 - Period of rapid growth associated with puberty

 - Femoral retroversion

 The slip occurs due to mechanical forces acting on a susceptible physis.
-Physis is the growth plate that contributes to growth of the bone.
+Physis is the growth plate that contributes to the growth of the bone.
 This slip is through the hypertrophic zone of the physis.
 It is caused by weakness of the perichondral ring.

 Cartilage in the hypertrophic zone acts as a weak spot.
-It must be noted that, epiphysis itself remains in the acetabulum while the neck displaces anteriorly and externally rotates making epiphysis posterior.
+It must be noted that epiphysis itself remains in the acetabulum while the neck displaces anteriorly and externally rotates making epiphysis posterior.

 Read normal cartilage structure.

 This leads to less organization of the normal cartilaginous columnar architecture.
 Slippage occurs through this weakened area.